-- Readings: N/A - Business Strategy game - 1.
+- Readings: N/A - Business Strategy game We will introduce the Business Strategy Game simulation and provide instructions for running the simulation over the next several class sessions. - 1.
 Review the spreadsheets in the game. - 2.
 What can you say about the current footwear industry structure and profitability? - 3.
 What are the main kinds of strategic decisions that your company can make? - Deliverable: Outline of final paper due at the beginning of class.

-Class 19: Integrating and applying concepts (Monday, March 25)
+Class 20: Integrating and applying concepts (Wednesday, November 6)